 5. University College London

 University College London, one of the UK’s leading universities, was established in 1826 in the heart of London.
-With consistently high global rankings, a track record for academic and research excellence, and housing about 50,000 students from more than 150 countries, UCL is a sought-after university destination.
+With a long record of academic and research excellence and more than 51,000 students from over 150 countries, UCL is a sought-after university destination.

-In conclusion, Europe is home to several excellent universities that offer programs in biological science, environmental science, and engineering to launch you into a career in marine biology.
-These programs can open doors to exciting career opportunities in academia, research, environmental management, and marine conservation.
+In conclusion, Europe is home to several excellent universities that offer programs in biological science, environmental science, earth science, zoology, oceanography, and engineering to help prepare students for careers related to marine biology.
+These programs can open doors to opportunities in academia, research, environmental management, marine conservation, and related fields.
 You can also read our article about the Best Countries to Study Marine Biology to learn more about this subject!

-We hope you liked the article about the Best Marine Schools in Europe.
-Feel free to also check out the Available Programs for International Students in Europe if you’re interested in studying in Europe!
+We hope you liked this article about the best marine biology schools in Europe.
+If you are interested, feel free to also check out the Available Programs for International Students in Europe!

 About the Author: Hyun Lee